-- "Financial metric" means the same as defined in rule 283-10.2(256). - "Financial need" means the same as defined in rule 283-10.2(256). - "Full-time" means the same as defined in rule 283-10.2(256). - "Iowa resident" means the same as defined in rule 283-10.2(256). - "Part-time" means the same as defined in rule 283-10.2(256). - "Program of study" means the same as defined in rule 283-10.2(256). - "Satisfactory academic progress" means the same as defined in rule 283-10.2(256). - 283-13.3(256) Eligible applicant.
-An eligible applicant is an Iowa resident who is enrolled at least part-time in a program of study that is classified as a career and technical education program by the Iowa department of education; meets the award eligibility criteria; and meets the following provisions: - 1.
+"Satisfactory academic progress" means the same as defined in rule 283-10.2(256).

+- 283-11.3(256) Eligible applicant.
+An eligible applicant is an Iowa resident who is enrolled at least part-time in a program of study at an eligible institution; meets the program eligibility criteria; and meets the following provisions: - 1.
 Completes the applications the commission deems necessary on or before the date established by the commission. - 2.
 Establishes financial need, has an eligible financial metric, meets satisfactory academic progress standards, and does not meet a condition in 283-subrule 10.3(1).

-283-13.4(256) Awarding of funds.
+283-11.4(256) Awarding of funds.